DiLRukshii/Laboratory-/README.md

 # Laboratory-
-This Laboratory Application is created by using C++ and OOP concepts.
+This Laboratory Application is created by using only C language.